16 Free Museums in Copenhagen You Can’t Afford to Miss

 Diesel House is an industrial museum spreading over three floors (there’s an elevator) with the opportunity to view from every floor the Burmeister & Wain 2000, which was, until 1962, the world’s largest diesel engine.

 Until 2004, the B & W 2000 diesel engine was used as a backup in case of power failure at the power plant.
-The engine is started up twice a month on the first and third Sunday of the month at 11 am.
+Ordinarily the B & W 2000 engine is started up twice a month on the first and third Sunday of the month at 11 am but check the website for details.

 Diesel House highlights the history of diesel technology, and with all signage in English and Danish, it’s an enjoyable and educational museum.